 Appearance

-The name ‘velvet swimming crab’ indicates this animal’s appearance.
-It has a velvet appearance.
-How?
-The short hairs that cover the crab give them a velvet appearance.
-These animals are also amazingly soft to the touch, like the woven, tufted fabric known as velvet.
+The name ‘velvet swimming crab’ is indicative of this animal’s appearance.
+The short hairs that cover the crab give them a velvet appearance and make them amazingly soft to the touch, like the woven, tufted fabric known as velvet.

 Like other species of swimming crabs, the rear-most legs of these velvet-like sea creatures are flattened exactly like paddles, empowering them to swim against tides and currents.
 Because of these well-adapted rear-most legs, velvet crabs have above-average speed underwater, meaning they are aggressive at catching various swimming prey.